 Hernias occur in babies due to a defect during their childbirth.
 When a baby is born, there are various small openings in the body that eventually close at some point.
-The tissue around the opening can press into such openings and cause a hernia.
+The tissue around an organ can press into such openings and result in a hernia.

-An inguinal hernia occurs in the groin area of the babies.
-These occur in babies because there is a weakening of muscles in the groin after a few months after its birth.
+An inguinal hernia develops in the groin area of the babies.
+These occur in babies when there is a weakening of muscles in the groin region after a few months of birth.

-An infant is more likely to occur in an infant if it has one or more of the following risk factors-
+An inguinal hernia is more likely to occur in an infant if it has one or more of the following risk factors-

 - Undescended testes in males